gabbersonger/graphe-app/README.md

 - Resizing window does not keep verse at top (currently: only keeps block + scroll offset)
 - Current verse doesn't update for book title
 - ESV psalm 119:1
+- Creating shortcut with ' key (as this screws with mysql string)